jacomyma/mapping-controversies/_pages/tuto-1-2.md

 # Annotated the timeline of revisions

 Annotate the visualization like [previously](../1.1/):
-* Export an image from Tableau
+* Export a static image from Tableau
 * Import it into Google Slides
 * Annotate the important features of the visualization
 * Export the annotated image

-**You will later on upload the annotated image to share with the other students.**
+**Later on, you will upload the annotated image to share with the other students.**

 Helpful pointers for the comparison:
 - Not a lot of revision activity in the thorium article in October 2016.
 So even though we have a lot of page views - i.e. public interest in the topic driven by outside events - it does not correspond to a big change in how the article is written.
 No new content is added or reverted in this period.